jacoblbeck/columnar/README.md

 grid size combination and 'padtest.sh' tests padding only enciphering (no transposition) for compatible encoders and decoders (see below).

+The lab manual for this exercise is at: https://docs.google.com/a/d.umn.edu/document/d/1EgddLiiNqvcsQPaAgbw-SBjkXdiiNFqBIzbv8KUMHLw/edit?usp=sharing

 The scripts test.sh and padtest.sh use the following directories:

 Contents: